Become a Science Communication Fellow

 How can you become a Science Communication Fellow?

 - Develop a fun hands-on activity focused on your research

 - Present your activity at our Portal to the Public Showcase and at two other public events within one year

 Tuition for the Science Communication Fellowship is $750 per participant and will be waived for a limited number of participants, by SD EPSCoR’s sponsorship.

 NEW — 2023 Spring Workshop dates are now set: Wednesdays from 1:30-4:30 p.m. on Jan.
 11, Jan.
 25, Feb.
 15, March 1 (all held virtually), and one outreach event in Pierre on Wednesday, March 22, from 1-5 p.m.

 Science Communication Fellowship

 The Fellowship will consist of four virtual 3-hour workshop sessions Wednesday afternoons from 1:30-4:30 p.m.
 Jan.
 11, Jan.
 25, Feb.
-15, March 1 (all held virtually), and one outreach event in Pierre in October.
-The application period is now OPEN until June 1, 2022.
-If you have any questions, please contact Rhea.
+15, March 1 (all held virtually), and one outreach event in Pierre on Wednesday, March 22.
+The application is now open through Wednesday, Dec.
+7. If you have any questions, please contact Rhea.

 What are the benefits of becoming a Fellow?